AndrewPlowman13/BeautifulSoup-scraper/README.md

 # BeautifulSoup-scraper
-# This is a simple web scraper that demostrates the the BeautifulSoup and Requests libraries.
+# This is a simple web scraper that demostrates the BeautifulSoup and Requests libraries.